livewire/livewire/docs/validation.md

 public $title = '';
 ```

-If you instead wish to use the `#[Rule]` attribute's array syntax, you can specify custom attributes and messages like so:
+If you want to use the `#[Rule]` attribute's array syntax instead, you can specify custom attributes and messages like so:

 ```php
 use Livewire\Attributes\Rule;